Turreted/turreted.github.io/content/dod.md

 </ListBucketResult>
 ```

-What was happening under the hood was the server was fetching files from an external AWS bucket, and when I fed it the "." character (which stands for 'the current directory' in the Unix shell) the Bucket dumped its entire directory listing and returned it.
+Clearly, the server was fetching files from an external AWS bucket under the hood.
+When I fed it the "." character (which stands for 'the current directory' in the Unix shell) the Bucket interpreted it as such and dumped its entire directory listing.
 Since I now had the full path to every file on the bucket, I could just plug them into the file parameter of the request to read any file on the server.

-I picked a random file ***```REDACTED/SiteContent/StaticFiles/data/files/navdata.txt```***, plugged it into the ```getAWSFile.php``` endpoint, and the server returned:
+To test this, I picked a random file, plugged it into the ```getAWSFile.php``` endpoint, and the server returned:

 ```
 --------------------------------------------------------------------------------